Charged Higgs Boson Phenomenology in the Dark Z mediated Fermionic Dark Matter Model

-The outline of this paper is as follows: We briefly review the model and show allowed parameter sets from electroweak and Higgs constraints in Section~\ref{sec:model}.
-The charged Higgs couplings are described in Section~\ref{sec:couplings}.
-In Section~\ref{sec:decay}, the decays of the charged Higgs boson are presented, and the productions of the charged Higgs boson at the LHC and the discovery potential are discussed in Section~\ref{sec:lhc}.
-The dark matter phenomenology is elaborated according to the charged Higgs mass and mixings in Section~\ref{sec:dm}.
-Section~\ref{sec:conc} is devoted to the conclusion.
+The outline of this paper is as follows.
+In Sec.~\ref{sec:model}, we briefly review the model.
+Section~\ref{sec:constraint} presents the allowed parameter sets based on electroweak and Higgs-sector constraints.
+In Sec.~\ref{sec:lhc}, we discuss the decays of the charged Higgs boson, its production mechanisms at the LHC, and the corresponding discovery potential.
+The DM phenomenology, in relation to the charged Higgs mass and mixing parameters, is described in Sec.~\ref{sec:dm}.
+Finally, our conclusions are summarized in Sec.~\ref{sec:conc}.